JosephZahar/AgroEconomicPlanner/README.md

 - **Automated Schedule Visualization:** The output of the MIDP model is used to generate a Gantt chart that visualizes the trade schedule.

 ## Visualization
 The automated visualization component translates the model's output into a clear, graphical Gantt chart.
-Here is a snippet of the code that generates this visualization:
+Here is the output of the model for an initial investment of 300,000$:

 ![](riceScheduler.png)